 Guitar Amplifier Repair in Newark (Nottingham)

 Keld Ampworks is a guitar amplifier repair service repairing audio electronic equipment in Newark (near Nottingham).
 I provide a fast and friendly service that is competitively priced.
+Some repairs can even be completed while you wait!
 Please have a look around, I’ve repaired amplifiers by all of the main manufacturers (Fender, Marshall, Vox, Peavey, Laney, Mesa Boogie) and kept my customers’ boutique and unusual designs (Cornford, Carvin, Dr Z) in top condition.

 I’m pleased to say that I’ve had many happy customers – if you’d like to check out some reviews of my service, please visit the feedback page (pun intended!).
 If your beloved guitar amplifier or bass amplifier is in need of repair, servicing, upgrading or modifying, then please do get in touch to discuss your needs.